 Give Your Guests Things to Look at

 You don’t necessarily want your guests to spend an hour sitting in your lounge hanging out.
-You want them to come out of the lounge and take part in all your wedding festivities.
+You want them to come out of the room and take part in all your wedding festivities.

-But while they’re in the lounge, you should give them some different things to look at.
+But while they’re in the lounge, you should give your guests some different eye candy.
 Some of these things might include photo albums of you and your significant others as well as photos of your wedding party and more.

 Photos will help your lounge area to feel more personal.
 They’ll also give your guests something to talk about among themselves while they’re sprawled out on bean bag chairs taking a breather.